Seeking resilient returns in a variety of market environments

 Find opportunities across all markets

 The AIMS portfolio seeks to deliver returns by identifying investment ideas and opportunities across and within asset classes.
-Having managed this strategy for over ten years, the team have been evolving and strengthening the process by harnessing high-conviction ideas, making effective use of quantitative tools and a disciplined approach to risk-taking.
+Having managed this fund for over ten years, the team have been evolving and strengthening the process by harnessing high-conviction ideas, making effective use of quantitative tools and a disciplined approach to risk-taking.

 Unconstrained approach